 Stetson University College of Law collects information about its most recent graduates' employment status and choices, and reports that information to both the American Bar Association (ABA) and the National Association for Law Placement: The Association for Legal Career Professionals (NALP).
-Stetson Law offers three graduation dates: December, May, and July.
-These three classes combined comprise the graduating class for survey purposes.
-Each of the ABA and NALP establishes its own survey standards, including the annual effective date of the information (February 15), as well as definitions and the form in which the information is to be submitted.
+Stetson Law offers three graduation dates: December, May, and August.
+These three classes combined comprise the graduating cohort for survey purposes.
+The ABA and NALP establish their own survey standards, including the annual effective date of the information (March 15 of the year following graduation), as well as definitions and the form in which the information is to be submitted.
 You can visit the ABA website and/or the NALP website to review their specific definitions and instructions.

 ABA Employment Report

 The data contained in the Employment Report below is the most recent information compiled and provided to the ABA, and it references the Class of 2018.
 The Class of 2018 is comprised of graduates from December 2017, May 2018, and August 2018.

 Information can also be found on the ABA website.

 The data contained in the Employment Report below is based on the most recent information compiled and provided to NALP, and it references the Class of 2017.
 The Class of 2017 is comprised of graduates from December 2016, May 2017, and August 2017.

 Please note that when comparing data provided in the NALP Employment Report and the ABA Employment Report, it is very important to keep in mind that each entity uses its own definitions and thus the numbers for some categories/data fields will be different.
 For example, the NALP and the ABA use slightly different ways of categorizing “Government” and “Public Interest” jobs, and therefore the numbers reported in these categories differ from one report to the other.

 » NALP Class of 2017 Employment Report (PDF) - partially redacted for privacy

 » NALP Class of 2016 Employment Report (PDF) - partially redacted for privacy